lantw44/copr-rpm-spec/guix/INSTALL.md

-The post-install script will create an user and a group called `guix-builder`.
+The post-install script will create an user and a group called `guixbuild`.

-If you want more users for building packages, add more users to the `guix-builder` group.
+If you want more users for building packages, add more users to the `guixbuild` group.

-Start the `guix-daemon` by using systemd or manually running command `guix-daemon --build-users-group=guix-builder` as root. `guix-daemon` will create most necessary files and directories when you first using it.
+Start the `guix-daemon` by using systemd or manually running command `guix-daemon --build-users-group=guixbuild` as root. `guix-daemon` will create most necessary files and directories when you first using it.

 If you want to use prebuilt packages provided by